kokasmark/shellphone/README.md

 A Terminal based **Terraria** Character Editor.

 ### Feautures
+- Simple menu for player file selection(Automatically pulled from the player file locations)
 - Player sprite render with the players colors(With the default clothing and hair)
 - Player base stats
 - Inventory